cihat05/Low-Key-Backup/README.md

 # Low-Key-Backup
 A simple backup software designed for non-technical users.
 Backups are performed using rsync.
 The software does nothing more than back up data from A to B over SSH.
 The software have a GUI
+# Important
+Prerequisite for using the software: the hosts already know each other and have exchanged SSH keys.

 ## Installation (root)
 ```bash